.

 Some of the books recommended by my friends.

 Although I love to read, I don’t read just any book.
-I prefer to read books that would strengthen my mind and character and that would help me to become a better person.
-My favorite books are those written by Ellen G. White.
-This statement from her change the way I choose books to read.
+I prefer to read books that would strengthen my mind and character and that would help make me a better person.
 I’ve put side novels or fictions for the peril it may cause me.
 As the saying goes, “Garbage in, garbage out.”
+This statement from my favorite author change the way I choose books to read:

 These books have greatly influence my character and personality development.

 Books have changed my life forever.
-It helped me a lot during the times when I have no one to answer my questions about life, when depressed or even simply when I’m bored or have no one to talk to.
+It helped me a lot during the times when I have no one to answer my questions about life, depressed or simply when I was bored or have no one to talk to.
 It helped me a lot in my studies.
 It feels good to have something to say in group discussions or in any conversation because you’re not totally clueless about what they’re talking about.

-During my Elementary graduation, I purposely walked in front of my first grade Homeroom teacher, showing her my trophy in English.
-She looked at me penitently and then she smiled.
+During my Elementary graduation, I purposely walked in front of my first grade homeroom teacher, showing her my trophy in English.
+She looked at me and then smiled.
 I would like to think that she’s proud of me.
-To see their dim-witted students receive tokens of their achievements make any teacher proud of them.
-I didn’t hold any grudge against her just like every child who easily forgives and forgets.
-Her words were the very force that motivated and encourage me to improve my learning competence.
-And my desire to learn started when I first learn to read books.
+I didn’t hold any grudge against her.
+Her words were the very force that motivated and encouraged me to improve my learning competence.
+My desire to learn started when I first learn to read books.

 Post a Comment